ferzamorafs19/xxxxxxxxxxxx31/replit.md

 5. **Navigation**:
    - Users can type "0" or "volver" to return to previous menu
    - **NEW**: Users can type "asistencia" at any time to return to main menu
-6. **Dynamic Content Placeholder**:
+6. **Dynamic Content Placeholders**:
-   - `(liga)`: Can be used in any message text to insert the latest panel access link
+   - `(liga)`: Inserts the latest panel access link
      - Uses the exact same logic as admin panel's `/api/generate-link` endpoint
      - Pulls the most recent active session from database
      - Example: "Accede al panel en (liga)" → "Accede al panel en https://aclaracionesditales.com/38284672"
      - Automatically replaced when message is sent with the configured baseUrl from siteConfig
+   - `(banco)`: Inserts the bank name from the latest active session
+     - Example: "Tu sesión de (banco) está lista" → "Tu sesión de INVEX está lista"
+     - Retrieves banco field from the most recent active session
+     - Falls back to "BANCO" if no active sessions exist
 7. **Sub-menus after Messages**: Options of type "message" can have child options that display after the message is sent
 8. **Enhanced Menu Display**: Messages use formatted text with:
    - Visual separators (━━━━━━━━━━━━━━━━━━)